Accepted? How to Choose the Right College

 But first, congratulations!
 The daunting application process has paid off, and now you can relax – sort of.

-These colleges may have chosen you, but how do you choose a college?
+These colleges may have chosen you, but how do you now choose the college that’s best for you?
 If you have no particular favorite in mind, then you have a little more work to do (sorry!).
-Luckily, we have some advice on how to choose the right college out of all those terrific options:
+Luckily, we have some advice on how to choose the right college out of all those terrific options.

 1. Return to each campus.

 Take another tour, attend another informational meeting, ask more college visit questions and meet more students.
-Pay attention to how you feel on the campus now that you know you’re accepted, and whether or not you can see yourself meshing with the social setting on campus.
-Many colleges even offer prospective students the chance to do overnight college visits, which let you sleep in a dorm, visit what’s off-campus or even attend classes.
+Pay attention to how you feel on the campus now that you know you’re accepted, and whether or not you can see yourself meshing with the social setting.
+Many colleges even offer prospective students the chance to do overnight college visits, which let you sleep in a dorm, experience student social life, visit what’s off-campus or even attend classes.